 Q: Can I receive my Labouré records if I have outstanding financial obligations?

 A: Labouré College of Healthcare reserves the right to withhold the following records and services from students, former students, and/or alumni whose financial obligations to Labouré College of Healthcare are due and/or unpaid:

 7. Verification and/or confirmation of attendance

 8. Verification and/or confirmation of graduation

 Please note that the above list is not exhaustive, and that Labouré College of Healthcare reserves the right to withhold copies of additional types of student records as a result of non-payment on behalf of students, former students, and/or alumni.
 Any outstanding financial obligations to Labouré College of Healthcare must be resolved with Student Accounts.

 Q: How do get a Loan Deferment Form processed?

-A: Filling out a deferment form is typically not necessary; Labouré College submits a monthly report to the National Student Clearing House.
+A: Filling out a deferment form is typically not necessary; Labouré College of Healthcare submits a monthly report to the National Student Clearing House.
 Please mention this to your loan company.
 A majority of the loan companies use the National Student Clearing House database to determine the status of a student.
 If you need this deferment paperwork for another reason, please complete the Letter of Enrollment Request Form.